run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 (see picture below)

-*   (Production only) __Run:ai System__ Nodes: To reduce downtime and save CPU cycles on expensive GPU Machines, we recommend that production deployments will contain __two or more__ worker machines, designated for Run:ai Software.
+*   (Production only) __Run:ai System Nodes__: To reduce downtime and save CPU cycles on expensive GPU Machines, we recommend that production deployments will contain __two or more__ worker machines, designated for Run:ai Software.
 The nodes do not have to be dedicated to Run:ai, but for Run:ai purposes we would need:

     *   4 CPUs
     *   8GB of RAM